KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis-Article.md

 ### Views

+[KeyboardKit Pro][Pro] unlocks views in the ``Emoji`` namespace, for instance a complete ``EmojiKeyboard`` component and many sub views:

 @TabNavigator {

     @Tab("EmojiKeyboard") {

-        KeyboardKit Pro unlocks an ``EmojiKeyboard`` that mimics the native emoji keyboard, with support for categories, skin tones, etc.
+        The ``EmojiKeyboard`` component mimics a native emoji keyboard, with support for categories, skin tones, etc. It uses many additional views that are unlocked by KeyboardKit Pro, such as the title, grid, and menu.
+These views can be used individually as well.

         ![Emoji Keyboard](emojikeyboard-350.jpg)